open-rsx/rsb-spread-cpp/README.md

 This repository contains the C++ implementation of the [Spread](https://www.spread.org)-based transport for the [Robotics Service Bus](https://github.com/open-rsx) middleware.

+**The full documentation for RSB can be found at <https://docs.cor-lab.de/manual/rsb-trunk/index.html>.**

 # Dependencies #

 - [CMake](https://cmake.org/) build systen